JyotsnaT/LeetCodeSolutions/heaps.md

         arr.append(sys.minint)
         increase_key(arr, len(arr)-1, key)

-*Runtime analysis of insert* : after adding the value to the array which takes constant time in python, the
+*Runtime analysis of insert* : after adding the value to the array which takes constant time in python, the function checks with it's parent till it finds the correct position for the newly added element.
+The program will traverse the heap along it's levels hence the runtime will come to be $O(logn)$
 # Heap sort

 ##### Ref: CLRS